The Incredible Hunk

 Hunk Hash

-One such operation is to hash the Hunk
+One such operation is to hash the Hunk.
+We call this the hunk_hash,

 #![allow(unused)] fn main() { impl Hunk { pub fn hunk_hash(&self) -> Hunk { Hunk { data: blake3::hash(self.data).into() ) } } }